|Photo: Pinterest - London broil board|

 7) When the meat, potatoes and carrots are tender, remove from the liquid.
 Place on a serving plate.

-8) If you wish, add some corn starch (per the directions on the box) to thicken the gravy.
+8) If you wish, add some corn starch (per the directions on the box); or flour to thicken the gravy.
 Make sure you scrap the bottom of the pan to make the gravy.
 Taste and spice again if necessary.

 Although it takes time to tenderize, there's no real labor involved.
 Leftovers make delicious beef sandwiches, or a 2nd meal during the week.
 Bon Appetit!